nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/HotelBookingApplication/README.md

 	If the given type is not created yet, returns: "Room type is not created yet!"
 	You can set the room price only once.
 If it is already set, throw new InvalidOperationException with message: "Price is already set!"
 	If the price is set successfully, return message: "Price of {roomType} room type in {hotelName} hotel is set!"

+## BookAvailableRoom Command

+### Parameters

+	adults – int
+	children – int
+	duration - int
+	category - int

+### Functionality

+A reservation is made in the first room, which answers all the following conditions:

+	First, order all the hotels by FullName alphabetically Second, take only the rooms which have their PricePerNight set (PricePerNight > 0 ) Third, order all taken rooms from previous step by bed capacity ascending, Finally, choose from ordered rooms, the room with the lowest capacity where the guests will fit

+- If none of the available hotels corresponds to the given category, returns: "{category} star hotel is not available in our platform."
+- If none of the rooms can fit the requested guests, return message: "We cannot offer appropriate room for your request."
+- If the booking is successful, the method returns message: "Booking number {bookingNumber} for {hotelName} hotel is successful!"

+Also for successful booking you should add the new Booking in the BookingRepository of the selected hotel.
+Every new Booking should have booking number equal to the total number of the already added bookings to the selected hotel increased by one: bookingNumber = totalBookingAppBookingsCount + 1;